 Abstract

-In light of the global changes induced by humans, the stability of ecological communities to disturbances is of interest for decision makers and conservation management.
-Here, we show that differences in growth rate of the organisms being studied can affect several aspects of stability, strongly influencing our ability to make inference from comparative and synthetic studies.
-Using simulations and empirical data, we illustrate how growth rate influences four stability metrics: resilience, recovery, resistance, and temporal stability.
+In light of the global changes induced by humans, the stability of ecological populations to disturbances is of interest for decision makers and conservation management.
+Using simulations, we illustrate how growth rate influences four stability metrics: resilience, recovery, resistance, and temporal stability.
 We find that resilience and temporal stability depend on the growth rate itself; recovery depends on the relation between growth rate and sampling duration; and resistance depends on the relation between growth rate and sampling interval.
-To correct for differences in growth rate, we present simple methods for the four stability metrics.
-Applying these methods to empirical data, we find that the observed stability trends change considerably.
-Therefore, we propose to consider standard measures of stability, which are strongly affected by growth rate, alongside with measures corrected for growth rate, which are mostly influenced by other factors, such as differences in the disturbance regime or in a community’s response to that regime.
+We present simple methods to partition the four stability metrics into realized stability, which is strongly affected by growth rate, and intrinsic stability, which is mostly influenced by other factors, such as differences in the disturbance regime or in a population’s response to that regime.
+We propose to consider standard measures of realized stability alongside with the new measures of intrinsic stability.
 This allows to better disentangle differences in ecological stability when comparing across species, ecosystems, or realms.

-204/200 words
+152/200 words